 Welcome to my webpage, where you will find a brief summary of my research.

-I am a Research Associate at Bureau of Economic Geology, Jackson School of Geosciences, University of Texas at Austin.
-I study pore-scale phenomena associated with CO2 geo-sequestration to gain a fundamental understanding of long-term fate of stored CO2 as well as the storage capacity of geological formations.
-I have developed a pore-scale fluid flow simulator using lattice Boltzmann Method.
-The simulator is a powerful tool, which can handle multiphase flow simulations in geometric features obtained from the image data of realistic rock formations.
+I am a Research Associate at the Bureau of Economic Geology, Jackson School of Geosciences, The University of Texas at Austin.
+I study pore-scale phenomena associated with CO2 geo-sequestration to gain a fundamental understanding of the long-term fate of stored CO2 as well as the storage capacity of geological formations.
+I have developed a pore-scale fluid flow simulator using the lattice Boltzmann Method.
+Our simulator is a powerful tool, which can handle multiphase flow simulations in geometric features obtained from the image data of realistic rock formations.

 Thank you for visiting my webpage.
 In case you are interested in having potential collaboration, please feel free to contact me.